All Episodes

 The use of the word nurse above is only intended as a parody.

-None of the women pictured on our website actually have any medical training, nor do they attempt to provide any real medical services should you have a heart attack eating at our restaurant, the heart attack grill.
+None of the women pictured on our website actually have any medical training, nor do they attempt to provide any real medical services.

-And that's another everybody's wound up so tight, waiting to be offended.
+Everybody's wound up so tight, waiting to be offended.

-A bunch of insecure weaklings out there, just afraid to confront anything that doesn't conform to their cocoonish, tiny, irrelevant worldview.
+A bunch of insecure weaklings out there just afraid to confront anything that doesn't conform to their cocoonish, tiny, irrelevant worldview.

 I'll have more, ladies and gentlemen, but it's profit time here on the EIB network.